12 Ways to Grow Your Income as a Freelance Writer

 To set a target hourly rate, a good rule of thumb is to double your full-time hourly rate.
 If you’re aiming for an annual salary of $50,000, the hourly rate at a full-time job would be about $24.
 Aim for about $48 per hour freelancing.

-You also have to pay more taxes when you’re self-employed and have to buy your own health insurance, if you don’t have a spouse who can provide coverage.
+When you’re self-employed, you also have to pay more taxes and buy your own health insurance if you don’t have a spouse who can provide coverage.

 7. Drop time-sucking clients.

-After realizing I could earn more on writing than on content management, I broke up with a client that had commanded a ton of my time for a low hourly rate.
+After realizing I could earn more on writing than on content management, I fired a client that had commanded a ton of my time for a low hourly rate.